adriangrigore/ulinux/README.md

 __NOTE__: You must have already mounted the root file system at the desired path
           before running `enter-chroot /path/to/rootfs`.

-### install-docker / start-docker

-Installs and Starts docker.
-Use these to grab the latest statically built version of the Docker CE engine and client and start Docker.

-### mount-cgroups

-Mounts the cgroups file-system(s).
-Used automatically be `start-docker`.

 ## Testing

 Just run: